FoRomik/pysofe/docs/source/guide/about.rst

 winter term 2014/15 and is based in parts on the Matlab framework |SOFE| he developped for his dissertation (:cite:`Ludwig13`).

-Although there are many similarities in the underlying concepts, |PySOFE| is a separat project.
+Although the underlying concepts are similar, |PySOFE| is a separat project.

 .. _guide_contacts: